 They're also clever enough to know that where there's one egg or one chick, there will be more.
 So if you have one pine marten attack, expect them to be back.

 This is the graphic part.

-It's a very, very unpleasant sight, and of course a very distressing thought that chickens have died such an unpleasant death.
+Trust me - it's a very, very unpleasant sight.
+And of course, a very distressing thought that chickens have died such an unpleasant death.

 Here are a few ideas :

 Martens are not particularly good diggers but they do often use the burrows or tunnels of other animals, particularly badgers, to live in.

 So it makes sense to prevent any possibility of anything burrowing on the basis that the marten might well use it to enter the run.
 They are, after all, opportunists.